 Where is St George's?

-We’re based in Tooting, South London.
-This is in Zone 3 on the tube, about 20 minutes away from the centre.
+We’re based in Tooting, South West London.
+This is in Zone 3 on the tube, about 20 minutes away from central London.

 Is the University a 'city' or 'campus' university?